wxie2017/wxie2017.github.io/pages/speech/right2read.md

 Dear fellow members and distinguished guests, the title is "right to read".

-How would you feel if someday you can only read the books you bought for limited times?
+How would you feel if someday you can only read the books you bought for just one time?

 How would you feel if someday your children are forbidden to share books with you?

 How would you feel if someday you cannot read without having an e-reader to track you?

-I feel very frustrated when I am thinking about these questions, because we all have the right to read, but we all face the chanllenge to be deprived of it.
+I feel very frustrated when I am thinking about these questions, because we all have the right to read, but we all face the danger to be deprived of it.

-It's time to fight.
+It's time to fight for right to read.

 Thank you.